Popular

 Don't Let Rejection Stunt Your Growth

 This is all perfectly okay.
-Sometimes we don't get the things we want because we just might not be ready.
+Sometimes we don't get the things we want because we're not ready.
 Remember, the company isn't saying "No, not ever."
 They're actually saying "No, not today."
-You could re-apply to the same company later on and end up getting the job.
+You could re-apply to the same company later on and get the job.
 It's important to keep the lines of communication open.

 Just because you weren't the ideal candidate initially, doesn't mean you won't be in the future.